 The cottages themselves are luxurious yet cosy with their timber walls and floors, mezzanine bedrooms, comfy sofas and throw rugs.

-Mine is right on the river, offering a ringside view of British Columbia’s wilderness, and judging by the guest list – Richard Branson, George Bush Snr, William Shatner – it has plenty of high-profile takers.
+Mine is right on the river, offering a ringside view of the Canadian wilderness, and judging by the guest list – Richard Branson, George Bush Snr, William Shatner – it has plenty of high-profile takers.

 Its remote location means the lodge is a Canadian ecotourism venture by default: it has been recycling since 1981, has used a hydroxyl waste-water treatment system since 2000 and electricity comes from a water-driven turbine mounted at the base of a waterfall.